 Let’s start to explain these concepts and describe their key differences from one another.
 But first, you should understand that all of them fall under the category of “cloud as a service” and how LITSLINK, a top software development company, applies its main principles to cloud app development.

-So “cloud as a service” is a virtual environment that interacts with clients (both users and systems) and connects them to various computing services as storage, networking, and services.
+So “cloud as a service” is a virtual environment that interacts with clients (both users and systems) and connects them to various computing services such as storage, networking, and services.

 What does IaaS mean?
 It is an abbreviation for “infrastructure as a service.”
-This model presupposes the provision of machines, storage space, and network capacity that software engineers and businesses can lease to install their software on which their corporate apps and supportive structures function.
+This model presupposes the provision of machines, storage space, and network capacity that software engineers and businesses can lease to install the software on which their corporate apps and supportive structures function.
 In other words, IaaS is a remote data center where a variety of users may rent space for their systems’ setup.
 After that, they manage and upgrade that system (both hardware and software) on their own.

 PaaS is a “platform as a service.”
 As its name suggests, this model represents a virtual platform on which programmers work on their apps.
-A typical PaaS usually incorporates hardware (including the critical equipment such as servers), a variety of OSs and a coder’s toolkit for software creation and administration.
+A typical PaaS usually incorporates hardware (including critical equipment such as servers), a variety of OSs, and a coder’s toolkit for software creation and administration.
 PaaS resources are managed by the owner, so developers are freed from the hassle of hardware or operating system upgrades – in fact, they rent cloud capacity to perform their tasks.

 SaaS stands for “software as a service.”
 It is a ready-made virtual environment equipped with an intuitive and convenient user interface (UI).
 In other words, SaaS represents a cloud-based foundation for the creation of any software without excessive coding, only by customizing the front-end features and design.
 Correspondingly, any software solutions developed with SaaS comprise the web-delivered content accessible by any user via a browser.

-So, to recap the distinctions: IaaS is an infrastructure – software and hardware – that powers servers, storage, networks, and operating systems and allows the developers to create their own platforms and software.
-PaaS is a set of tools and services that allow the coding and deployment of applications quickly and efficiently; it possesses a built-in infrastructure and the platform, thus allowing the developer to create his/her program and launch it.
+So, to recap the distinctions: IaaS is an infrastructure – software and hardware – that powers servers, storage, networks, and operating systems and allows the developers to create their platforms and software.
+PaaS is a set of tools and services that allow the coding and deployment of applications quickly and efficiently; it possesses a built-in infrastructure and platform, thus allowing the developer to create his/her program and launch it.
 SaaS is the most advanced form of a cloud service model because it already incorporates the infrastructure, the platform, and the software on demand.
 Thus, SaaS applications are multi-purpose software already designed with an end user in mind and are delivered over the Web.
-Because of such flexibility and ready-made functionality, SaaS tools may be easily applied in a variety of niches including e-commerce, education, corporate solutions, etc. In LITSLINK, we are proficient in SaaS and have solid expertise that could be backed by our extensive portfolio of cases.
+Because of such flexibility and ready-made functionality, SaaS tools may be easily applied in a variety of niches including e-commerce, education, corporate solutions, etc. At LITSLINK, we are proficient in SaaS and have solid expertise that could be backed by our extensive portfolio of cases.
 If you want to know more about our top-notch SaaS services, get acquainted with successful IT outsourcing case studies in our blog.

 Examples of IaaS, PaaS, and SaaS